In This Section

-In order to be eligible for a Lottery Number, you will need to pay a $200 non-refundable Housing Deposit to SFS by 4:00pm on April 5, be in good standing with SFS and have all your immunization records up to date with the Health Center.
-On April 12 or 13, you must go to the Student Senate Meeting room at the specified time for your class in order to select a Lottery Number.
+In order to be eligible for a Lottery Number, you will need to pay a $100 early bird deposit by March 1, 2018 or a $200 non-refundable Housing Deposit to SFS by 4:00pm on April 4, be in good standing with SFS and have all your immunization records up to date with the Health Center.
+On April 9th or 10th, you must go to the Student Senate Meeting room at the specified time for your class in order to select a Lottery Number.
 If you do not make it during the time scheduled for your class, there will be other times for you to pick a number.
 PLEASE, do not miss class for this, as ample time is available for you to pick a number.
 Faculty will be advised that students are not given permission through the Residential Life or Student Affairs Offices to miss class for this process.

 How does the Lottery work?

 All students who pay their deposit by the specified date, are in good standing with SFS, and have their immunization records up to date will be eligible to select a lottery number at random within their class standing.
 Lottery numbers will be assigned by class/credits earned by January 2018 (beginning with number 1, seniors get first selection, then juniors, etc.).
 On the night of your Lottery, when your number is called, you will be asked to turn in your signed Housing Agreement.
 Then, you may select a room and/or suite from available open housing spaces.
 You can bring up your eligible roommate(s)/suitemates using your Lottery number.

 If I am a Scholarship Student, do I need to pay a Housing Deposit?